Ahsoka Tano: When Will This Star Wars Series Be On Disney+?

 It was that easy, one Filoni totally agrees with.
 “And she was right.
 When I met Rosario, I just knew she was right for Ahsoka.
 Yes, there was the tweet and her interest in the part; yes, she has been in action movies and is a huge fan of sci-fi and fantasy stories; yes, she knew Hayden Christensen and pictures of them together look like Anakin and Ahsoka.
 But in the end, when I met her and we talked, I just knew.”

-Rumors have been on-going of the possible Ahsoka Tano spin-off series for some time and there had been reports that the series would include Star Wars Rebels characters Zeb, Hera, and Chopper and possibly continue the story of their pursuit of the missing Ezra Bridger.
-“The Jedi” episode also revealed that Ahsoka is on the hunt for Grand Admiral Thrawn, who had jumped to hyperspace with Bridger at the end of Star Wars: Rebels.
-This is what could be bringing all three series together.
-So, with only Dawson as the only cast member being confirmed, don’t be surprised if calls go out for Thrawn, Bridger, and the three other previously mentioned characters as well as another possibility: Sabine Wren, a young Mandalorian warrior.
+Rumors had been on-going of the possible Ahsoka Tano spin-off series for some time and there had been reports that the series would include Star Wars Rebels characters Zeb, Hera, and Chopper and possibly continue the story of their pursuit of the missing Ezra Bridger.

 At the present time, Kennedy didn’t announce a premiere date, much less when the series will go in front of the cameras.
-But with The Mandalorian Season 3 expected to drop right before Christmas 2021, you can expect Ahsoka to not be far behind.
-With plans of the three series interconnecting, it kind of has to come quickly.
+Production on Ahsoka is expected to begin some time this year.
+Expect more news to begin leaking.